openstack/tacker/doc/source/user/db_sync_error_handling.rst

 it means compute scale_level error.

 .. note:: If you don't have tacker-conductor.log,
-          you can execute the following CLI command to create tacker-conductor.log.
+          you can execute the following CLI command to show tacker-conductor.log.

 .. code-block:: console